 Behavioral Health Medical Necessity Criteria

-Per Milliman Disclaimer, “The appropriate use of the Care Guidelines requires professional medical judgment and may require adaptation to consider local practice patterns.
-Professional medical judgment is required in all phases of the healthcare delivery and management process that should include consideration of the individual circumstances of any particular patient.
-The Care Guidelines are not intended as a substitute for this important professional judgment.”
+The appropriate use of treatment guidelines requires professional medical judgment and may require adaptation to consider local practice patterns.
+Professional medical judgment is required in all phases of the health care delivery and management process that should include consideration of the individual circumstances of any particular member.
+The guidelines are not intended as a substitute for this important professional judgment.

 Clinical Review Criteria are available to physicians and other professional providers upon request relative to a specific care review decision.
-Please contact BCBSIL Behavioral Health at (800) 851-7498 to initiate this request.
+Please contact BCBSIL Behavioral Health at 800-851-7498 to initiate this request.